-7. Press down firmly on the plate, and where necessary, hold it, or leave it in place, until the bonding agent has cured (set).
+7. Press down firmly on the plate, and where necessary, hold it, or leave it in place, until the bonding agent has cured ( set )

-8. After the bond has achieved sufficient strength,

-the tilt meter should be fitted bracket.

-- 9. Position the tilt meter box on the bracket and orientate it correctly.
+- 8. After the bond has achieved sufficient strength, the tilt meter should be fitted bracket. - 9.
+Position the tilt meter box on the bracket and orientate it correctly.
 Line up the fixing holes on underside of tilt meter with the holes in the bracket and fit the screws.
 Tighten to secure the tilt meter. - 10.
-For wiring details see below....
+For wiring details see Section 6 of this manual.

-IN-PLACE EL TILT METER WIRING DETAILS DIGITAL RS-485
+IN-PLACE MEMS TILT METER WIRING DETAILS DIGITAL RS-485

-IN-PLACE EL TILT METER WIRING DETAILS DIGITAL SYSTEM
+IN-PLACE MEMS TILT METER WIRING DETAILS DIGITAL SYSTEM